Kimco Or Brixmor: Grocery-Anchored Cage Match

 As many readers know, I cut my teeth as a credit guy and will always remain one at heart.
 If a sector is under pressure, debt will play an active role in determining the outcome.
 Let's look at the leverage of these players:

 Kimco's debt-to-EBITDA at just north of 7.5x is a little high for my taste, but not unreasonable.
 With the sector under pressure, I would prefer the company gets this under 7x on a gross basis.
 (I do not use net debt, as the cash folks net out is in no way assigned to debt.
-Call me old school.)
+Call me old-school.)

 Brixmor's debt, at 7x, is more comfortable, but not significantly so.
 I would prefer the company get its debt down as well, but neither Kimco nor Brixmor are overlevered to the point of concern.